 - Career services and one-on-one meetings with career coach helps you prepare for job interviews and land a job

-- Partners with Pave and Skills Fund to offer low-interest loans
+- The Flatiron School partners with Climb and Skills Fund to offer low-interest loans

-- $2,000 scholarships for students who belong to underrepresented groups in tech, including women and veterans
+- Scholarships for students who belong to underrepresented groups in tech, including women and veterans

 - Part-time and full-time coding bootcamp programs

 - Career services to help you prep for interviews and find a job